Sufficient conditions for a group of homeomorphisms of the Cantor set to be two-generated: Abstract

 \section{Abstract}

-Let $\C$ be some Cantor space.
-We study groups of homeomorphisms of $\C$ which are vigorous, or, which are flawless, where we introduce both of these terms here.

-We say a group $G\leq \autc$ is \emph{vigorous} if for any clopen set $A$ and proper clopen subsets $B$ and $C$ of $A$ there is $\gamma \in G$ in the pointwise-stabiliser of $\C\backslash A$ with $B\gamma\subseteq C$.
-Being vigorous is similar in impact to some of the conditions proposed by Epstein in his proof that certain groups of homeomorphisms of spaces have simple commutator subgroups (and/or related conditions, as proposed in some of the work of Matui or of Ling).
+We introduce and study two conditions on groups of homeomorphisms of Cantor space, namely the conditions of being vigorous and of being flawless.
+These concepts are dynamical in nature, and allow us to study a certain interplay between the dynamics of an action and the algebraic properties of the acting group.
+A group $G\leq \autc$ is \emph{vigorous} if for any clopen set $A$ and proper clopen subsets $B$ and $C$ of $A$ there is $\gamma \in G$ in the pointwise-stabiliser of $\C\backslash A$ with $B\gamma\subseteq C$.
 A non-trivial group $G\leq \autc$ is \emph{flawless} if for all $k$ and $w$ a non-trivial freely reduced product expression on $k$ variables (including inverse symbols), a particular subgroup $w(G)_\circ$ of the verbal subgroup $w(G)$ is the whole group.
-It is true, for instance, that flawless groups are both perfect and lawless.

-We show: 1) {simple \vig{}} groups are either two-generated by torsion elements, or not finitely generated, 2) vigorous groups are simple if and only if they are flawless, and, 3) the class of vigorous simple subgroups of $\autc$ is fairly broad (it contains many well known groups such as the commutator subgroups of the Higman-Thompson groups $G_{n,r}$, the Brin-Thompson groups $nV$, R\"{o}ver's group $V(\Gamma)$, and others of Nekrashevych's `simple groups of dynamical origin', and, the class is closed under various natural constructions).
+We show: 1) {simple \vig{}} groups are either two-generated by torsion elements, or not finitely generated, 2) flawless groups are both perfect and lawless, 3) vigorous groups are simple if and only if they are flawless, and, 4) the class of vigorous simple subgroups of $\autc$ is fairly broad (the class is closed under various natural constructions and contains many well known groups such as the commutator subgroups of the Higman--Thompson groups $G_{n,r}$, the Brin-Thompson groups $nV$, R\"{o}ver's group $V(\Gamma)$, and others of Nekrashevych's `simple groups of dynamical origin').